Rethinking Resilience

 The conch has been perfecting its shell for millions of years.
 By any conventional measure of resilience, it succeeded brilliantly, right up until the moment the definition of success changed entirely.
 The threat wasn't bigger predators requiring thicker armor.
 The threat was a transformation of the environment that made the entire armor strategy irrelevant.

-But there's something beyond structural vulnerability and path-dependency that I didn't fully grasp until much later, though I had been living it from the first night on that bridge.
+There's a dimension I didn't fully grasp until much later, though I had been battling it from the first night on that bridge.
 It concerns the shell we build and what we do when we feel threatened.

 When a predator approaches, the conch's instinct is retreat and fortification, withdrawing deep into its spiral chamber and sealing the entrance with its operculum, that hard, claw-like plate that fits the opening perfectly.
 Against a shark or an octopus, this works brilliantly.
 The predator can't reach the vulnerable organism tucked inside.
 The conch waits, sealed and safe, until danger passes.

-But anyone who has grown up in the Caribbean knows what happens next.
+Anyone who has seen a conch harvested knows what happens next.
 The fisherman wading through shallow water doesn't need to defeat the conch's defenses.
 He simply picks up the sealed shell and carries it to shore.
 Later, at his convenience, he'll punch a hole through the spiral, right where the muscle attaches, and extract the animal completely.
 The conch's perfect sealing behavior, so effective against natural predators, becomes its doom against a threat it never evolved to recognize.
 By sealing itself in, it guaranteed its own capture.
 It couldn't flee because it was too busy fortifying.

 This is the deeper lesson: we don't just have shells; we retreat into them when threatened.
 And sometimes that instinct, so effective against familiar dangers, leaves us trapped and helpless when the nature of the threat changes.